 What is Fire Protection?

-Fire Protection is a combination of different fire safety equipment and procedures that detect fires and mitigate the negative impacts.
+Fire Protection combines different fire safety equipment and procedures that detect fires and mitigate their negative impacts.
 Fire Protection includes alarms, suppression systems, sprinkler systems, extinguishers, and any technology that allows you to alert people or monitor the fire.

 Fire Protection Systems can be categorized as either Active or Passive.

-- Active Systems are designed to help fight fires such as fire alarms and sprinklers systems.
+- Active Systems are designed to help fight fires, such as fire alarms and sprinkler systems.